-Yet, in the first 100 days of this mandate you have decided on a different route.
+And now, these principles have been abandoned.
+In the first 100 days of this mandate you have decided on a different route.

 33% of citizens see rising prices, inflation and the cost of living as the most important issue at national level.
 But, simplification.